MileHacker Logo

 Translation & Postal Services

 Arabic is the official language.
-English is common in business, hospitality, and contemporary commercial areas.
+English is common in business, hospitality, and up-to-date commercial areas.
 Bilingual road signs and announcements help for directions.
-Saudi Post (SPL) handles national and overseas mail.
+Saudi Post (SPL) handles national and mail to other countries.
 Major international courier services like DHL, FedEx, Aramex, and UPS operate in Riyadh.

 Assistance & Shipping